Deuss-0/Profiler-Backend/README.md

-# Deus API
+# Profiler Backend API

-This is the backend API for Sigh, using Express.js and PostgreSQL for all data storage including sessions.
+This is the backend API for Profiler, using Express.js and PostgreSQL for all data storage including sessions.

 ## Setup